logo

 Access to Freeways: Burwood Highway

-Surrounding suburbs: Burwood East, Box Hill South, Ashburton, Camberwell, Canterbury, Surrey Hills, Mont Albert.
+Surrounding Suburbs: Burwood East, Box Hill South, Ashburton, Camberwell, Canterbury, Surrey Hills, Mont Albert.